 CVE vulnerability check

-qbee.io can create an inventory of all installed libraries.
+qbee.io can create an inventory of all installed libraries on remote Linux edge devcies.
 This is compared against the CVE number in the NIST security database.
-Any possible vulnerabilities are visualized with their according score and a link to additional information.
+Any possible CVE security vulnerabilities are visualized with their according score and a link to additional information.
 Some of this information is displayed on the main page for a quick and easy overview:

-A more dtailed analysis of CVE vulnerabilities in the system can be obtained in the devices inventory tab and in the CVE menu itself.
+A more dtailed analysis of CVE security vulnerabilities in the system can be obtained in the devices inventory tab and in the CVE menu itself.
 All installed libraries on the different target devices are constantly monitored against the CVE database.
 This way qbee can immediately warn users if new vulnerabilities are detected.
 Not all vulnerabilities are critical or relevant.
 Therefore there is a rating score applied to each.
 This allows to quickly judge the severity.
-In addition reviewed vulnerabilities can be disabled or deleted.
+In addition reviewed vulnerabilities can be disabled or deleted if they are not relevant.
 Disabling or deleting a CVE message will create log information in the audit trail.
-There the reason for disabling or deleting the CVE item can be stated such that also this is traceable.
+There the reason for disabling or deleting the CVE item can be stated such that also this is traceable and can be understood by all operators of qbee.

 CVE score from NIST